balovbohdan/react-localizer/README.md

 https://github.com/balovbohdan/react-localizer

 # Contributing
 Pull requests and forks are welcome.
-You can use this code freely for your own experiments.
+You can use this code freely for your own projects and/or experiments.
 If you have some questions or proposals feel free to write message.

 # License
 [MIT](https://choosealicense.com/licenses/mit/)